SpenceKonde/megaTinyCore/README.md

 # List of Tools sub-menus
 * Tools -> Chip - sets the specific part within a selected family to compile for and upload to.
 * Tools -> Clock Speed - sets the clock speed.
-You must burn bootloader after changing this to apply the changes.
+You must burn bootloader after changing between 16/8/4MHz and 20/10/5MHz to apply the changes (ie, changing from 20MHz to 10MHz does not require burning bootloader, changing from 20MHz to 16MHz does).
 * Tools -> Retain EEPROM - determines whether to save EEPROM when uploading a new sketc.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> B.O.D.
 Voltage - If Brown Out Detection is enabled, when Vcc falls below this voltage, the chip will be held in reset.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> B.O.D.
 Mode (active) - Determines whether to enable Brown Out Detection when the chip is not sleeping.
 You must burn bootloader after changing this to apply the changes.